Pwaah/learning-laravel/README.md

 To get started with Laravel, you'll need to have PHP, Composer, and a development environment set up on your machine.
 Follow the official installation guide for detailed instructions: <br>
 <br>

-<a href="https://laravel.com/docs/10.x/installation"> Laravel Installation Guide</a> -A guide to installing Laravel.
+<a href="https://laravel.com/docs/10.x/installation"> Laravel Installation Guide</a> - A guide to installing Laravel.
 </p>